Arc de Triomphe

 The Arc de Triomphe is, along with the Eiffel Tower, one of the main symbols of Paris.
 It stands 146 ft (50 metres) tall, 148 ft (45 metres) wide and 72 ft (22 metres) deep.
 The monument represents all the French military victories in the Napoleonic Wars.

-The two-century-old Arc de Triomphe has witnessed the city’s most relevant turning points, including Napoleon’s funeral on the 15 December, 1840, the World War I victory parade in 1919 and the “Victory Day” parade to celebrate the end of World War II in 1944.
+The two-century-old Arc de Triomphe has witnessed the city’s most relevant turning points, including Napoleon’s funeral on December 15th, 1840, the World War I victory parade in 1919 and the “Victory Day” parade to celebrate the end of World War II in 1944.

 The base of the Arc de Triomphe